MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 - `<level>` - Optional: sequence (or unique random) number of a call made by specific layer.
 Not more than 11 base64 characters.
 - maximum length of the header value should be 128 bytes.

+See section [Base64 encoding of binary blobs](#Base64-encoding-of-binary-blobs) for the details of base64 encoding.

 There are three types of operations that can be made with the `Request-Id`:
 - **Extend**: used to create a new unique request id.
 Implementation of this operation MUST append `.0` and MAY also append the five base64 entropy characters like: `.XXXXX.0`.